List of Contents

 End-use Insights

-The logistics segment held the largest share of the US commercial vehicles market in 2023.
+The logistics segment held the largest share of the U.S. commercial vehicles market in 2024.
 Commercial vehicles, such as trucks and vans, are the backbone of transporting goods from manufacturing facilities to distribution centers and ultimately to retailers or directly to consumers.
 The logistics industry heavily relies on a well-functioning fleet of commercial vehicles to ensure timely and efficient delivery.
 In addition, logistics companies invest in comprehensive fleet management systems to monitor and optimize the use of their commercial vehicle fleets.
 These systems often include technologies such as GPS tracking, fuel management, maintenance scheduling, and route optimization to enhance operational efficiency.

 The passenger transportation segment is expected to grow at a significant rate over the forecast period.
 It is expected that the demand for commercial automobiles will rise as more people use public transit.
 In terms of both time and expense, many find that using public transportation—which is frequently well-developed in metropolitan areas—is more efficient than driving to work.
 A key driver of the passenger transportation industry is the availability and affordability of personal transportation, as well as the growing overall cost of personal car ownership.
 Thus, driving the segment growth.